 An exploration of the developmental mechanisms that allow single cells to divide and differentiate into complex, multicellular organisms.
 The common processes that underlie development in animals will be examined through historical perspectives, model experimental organisms and current research and technologies.
 Laboratories will focus on experimental design using invertebrate and vertebrate developmental systems.
 Prerequisite: BIO 305 and permission of the instructor.
 Moore

 An exploration of the challenges and rewards of experimentation in biology.
 In this seminar, we will use case studies to illustrate the basic principles of experimental design, including hypothesis generation, assigning treatments, replication/pseudoreplication, confounded variables and statistical power.
 Case studies will be chosen to represent a wide range of sub-disciplines of biology, including biomedical research.
 Prerequisites: BIO 210, 220 and permission of the instructor.
 Fischer

 Application of ecological principles to marine environments.
 Structural and functional adaptations of marine organisms; and emphasis on the interactions of individuals, populations and communities with physical, chemical and geological processes in the ocean.
-Includes analysis of primary scientific literature, field and laboratory studies and individual research projects.
 Prerequisite: BIO 220 and permission of the instructor.
 Fields

 Physiological adaptation of animals to the environment, focusing on respiratory, circulatory, digestive and musculoskeletal systems and on the effects of variation in oxygen, temperature and the availability of food and water.
 Prerequisites: BIO 220 and permission of the instructor.
 J. Thompson